Bjorn99/sgpa-calculator/README.md

 ## 📜 License

-MIT License - Free as the peoples of Middle-earth
+GNU Affero General Public License v3.0 - Free as the peoples of Middle-earth

 ---